OualidAissani/OualidAissani/README.md

 Backend Web Developer | .NET Core Specialist

 👨‍💻 About Me
-Experienced backend developer specializing in .NET Core technologies with a strong focus on building robust web applications and APIs.
-I craft software solutions that smoothly adapt and expand as business needs change, using cutting-edge development techniques.
+I am Oualid, a computer science student with experience in .NET Core development.
+I focus on building web apps and APIs that are easy to use and flexible.

 🚀 Technical Skills